afuturemodern/audioAnalysis/README.md

 `sudo make install`

+In FundamentalFrequency.cpp, you'll need to change `/home/sgnldsrptr/122GbBass.wav` to a locally-stored .wav file of your own.
-to compile .cpp files, cd to where you cloned this repo, and run:
+To compile .cpp files, cd to where you cloned this repo, and run:

 `make`
 `./dataAnal`

+If you're getting the error "./dataAnal: error while loading shared libraries: libmarsyas.so: cannot open shared object file: No such file or directory", you'll need to run:
+`sudo /sbin/ldconfig -v`